windcloudit/mini-aspire/README.md

 - use hyphens (-) in URIs
 - use lowercase letters in URIs paths
 - use forward slash separator (/) must be used to indicate a hierarchical relationship.
-- uri have to be write in `api.php` route.
 - uri have to be put in a prefix with name is plural.
 - have to put name for uri.

 ## Folder structure